 - This course fulfills the requirement to take Advanced Comic Book Art: Storytelling!

-Online registration only: To attend Introduction to Comic Book Art, you must register online.
+Online registration only: To attend Comics Art: Introduction to Visual Storytelling, you must register online.
 Enrollment is limited!

 I don’t know much about comic book art, is that okay?